vumdao/aws-eks-the-hard-way/efs-csi/README.md

 - Ref: https://www.padok.fr/en/blog/efs-provisioner-kubernetes

 - You should have known about `aws-efs` provisioner from `quay.io/external_storage/efs-provisioner:latest`.
 Here introduces `CSIDriver` as EFS provisioner

-## 🚀 **What is Amazon EFS CSI driver?** <a name="What-is-Amazon-EFS-CSI-driver?"></a>
-- The [Amazon EFS Container Storage Interface (CSI) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) provides a CSI interface that allows Kubernetes clusters running on AWS to manage the lifecycle of Amazon EFS file systems.
-- More information about CSI - [Container Storage Interface (CSI) for Kubernetes GA](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/)
-- What is the benefit here? - [Introducing Amazon EFS CSI dynamic provisioning](https://aws.amazon.com/blogs/containers/introducing-efs-csi-dynamic-provisioning/)

 ---